 The present intervention will build on achievements and aim to consolidate them.
-The EU, through the implementation of several programmes4 has been very active in the sector, notably with twinning projects on the penitentiary system, on the fight against organised crime and, most recently, with the twinning project on supporting the Jordanian Gendarmerie and the Anticorruption Commission, which are good examples of effective capacity transfer through a professional partnership.
-The EU project with United Nations Office on Drugs and Crime (UNODC)5 provided a first avenue of co-operation with the police department.
-The present project also complements the regional programme EUROMED Police III6.
+The EU, through the implementation of several programmes has been very active in the sector, notably with twinning projects on the penitentiary system, on the fight against organised crime and, most recently, with the twinning project on supporting the Jordanian Gendarmerie, which is a good example of effective capacity transfer through a professional partnership.
+The EU project with United Nations Office on Drugs and Crime (UNODC) provided a first avenue of co-operation with the police department.
+The present project also complements the regional programme EUROMED Police III.